Magnitude 5.6 earthquake strikes Mizoram - ExBulletin

 Magnitude 5.6 earthquake strikes Mizoram

-An earthquake measuring 5.6 on the Richter scale hit Mizoram on Friday, the National Center for Seismology said.
-An official said tremors were felt across Mizoram, including the capital, Aizawl, but no casualties were reported so far.
+An official said tremors were felt across Mizoram, including the capital, Aizawl, but no injuries were reported so far.

 The network said on its website that the epicenter of the earthquake, which struck at 3.42 pm, was at 23.10 north latitude and 93.75 east longitude at a depth of 60 km in a border area in neighboring Myanmar, about 58 km southeast of the Chamhae district of Mizoram. .